pbandi2020/Pewlett-Hackard-Analysis/README.md

-* **Retiring Title** - This result set is a aggregation of records count by title.
-So that the company can plan,priorities on mentorship program and ensure to perform **Resourcing Risk Analysis** in an efficient and effective timeframe.
+* **Retiring Title** - This result set is an aggregation of records count by title, So that the company can plan, prioritize on mentorship program and perform **Resourcing Risk Analysis** in an efficient and effective timeframe.
 * **Mentorship Title** - The second data analysis task is an extension to deliverable 1.
 Now that we know who is ready to retire soon, we want to identify those eligible candidate who can be built into a succession plan or mentorship plan.
 In this data set we also included a new source object to determine the department the employee is in.
   * We used **DISTINCT ON** function to eliminate duplicate employees
   * We narrowed the result to employees who were born in the year **1965**